Applications for the 2023 Immersion Program are now open!

 Agnihotra / Meditation

-Karma yoga (the manual labor of love, or… housework) is part of life that gives great benefit.
+Karma yoga (the giving of yourself without expectation of reward, the manual labor of love, or… housework) is part of life that gives great benefit.
 There is incredible learning that takes place when one is responsible in keeping designated areas clean, organized, and beautiful for everyone to enjoy.

-The yoga teachers at Brahmananda Ashram come from all walks of life, and each gives a slightly different flavor to the important truth of individual practice.
-We host a spectrum of yoga classes to suite the needs of people of all levels and abilities.
-For people who are recovering from injury or are in need of deep relaxation we have Restorative, Iyengar and Yin classes, for long-time practitioners who like to build prana and sweat we have Vinyasa and Ashtanga yoga classes.
+The yoga teachers at Brahmananda Ashram come from all walks of life, and each gives a slightly different flavor to the truth of individual practice.
+We host a spectrum of yoga classes to suit the needs of people of all levels and abilities.
+For people who are recovering from injury or are in need of deep relaxation we have Restorative, Iyengar, and Yin classes, for long-time practitioners who like to build prana and sweat we have Vinyasa, Flow, and Ashtanga yoga classes.

 Once a resident has been approved for the program, he or she is assigned a mentor and given that person’s contact information.
 The mentor is available for any questions or concerns about the resident’s experience while studying or the program in general.
 Mentors are people in the Yoga Society community who are familiar with the philosophy of the Vedas and Shri Brahmananda’s teachings, and who serve as guides for residents to process whatever comes up in the course of their intensive study.

 Resident meetings are a place of open communication where residents address the aspects of living together and collectively study Shri Brahmananda’s vision of ashram living.
-The weekly meetings help residents process the ashram life, and to create a better experience of living together in the Ashram and in the world.
+The weekly meetings help residents process Ashram’s life, and to create a better experience of living together and in the world.

 Life outside the Ashram

-- Tuition payment is $1,000 per month.
-It includes all classes, programs, room, and board, is payable upon move-in and at one-month increments throughout the residency period.
+- Tuition payment is $1,000-$1200 per month (Depending upon the room).
+It includes all classes, programs, room, and board, which is payable upon move-in and at one-month increments throughout the residency period.

 - Some work-study opportunities are available.
 Students approved for residency must pay full tuition for the first month of the program, and will receive up to 25% tuition credit for the following month based on assigned work completed in the prior month.